JuliaSawczenko/BasketSplitter/README.md

 To use BasketSplitter in your project, follow these steps to add the library:

-1. Download the BasketSplitter JAR file from the `distributions/ProjectWithFatJarAndSources-1.0` section on GitHub.
+1. Download the BasketSplitter JAR file from the `distributions` section on GitHub.

 2. Add the JAR file to your project's build path.